airpair/sql-vs-nosql-ko-postgres-vs-mongo/post.md

 `json`: this stores json blobs converted to a string.
 It does run some validations to ensure well formed json, and provide convenience operators for access, but that's about it.
 It does not really provide indexing on This is also largely only for legacy use.

 `jsonb`: This stores json as binary, and displays it as json, not as a single text value, and allows indexing into arbitrary attributes for speed of lookup.
-It does however still require a full update to write to, although there are functions coming out in 9.5 that will allow updates to nested paths more easily: https://michael.otacoo.com/postgresql-2/postgres-9-5-feature-highlight-new-jsonb-functions/
+It does however still require a full update to write to, although there are functions coming out in 9.5 that will allow updates to nested paths more easily<sup>[Postgres 9.5 Preview](https://michael.otacoo.com/postgresql-2/postgres-9-5-feature-highlight-new-jsonb-functions/)</sup>.

 `array`: This stores an array of some other datatype (text, number, whatever).
-To find out more about the operators available on all of these, the documentation is a great place to go: https://www.postgresql.org/docs/9.4/static/functions-json.html
+To find out more about the operators available on all of these, the documentation is a great place to go<sup>[JSON in Postgres](https://www.postgresql.org/docs/9.4/static/functions-json.html)</sup>.

 #### 2.3.2 Denormalized data in Mongo

 Storing Json is what Mongo is optimized to do.
 Mongo stores its data in a binary format called BSON, which is (roughly) just a binary representation of a superset of JSON.
 The reason for the roughly quantifier is the lack of a number type, while the reason for superset is the support for direct binary data.
-A pretty good place to learn more is the documentation: http://docs.mongodb.org/manual/reference/mongodb-extended-json/

 #### 2.3.3 BSON VS JsonB

 So how do our contenders perform?
 The first thing an astute reader will notice, is the similarity between JSONB and BSON, both are a json structure stored as binary internally.
 How do they differ?
-The first point of difference is that JSONB will output fully standards compliant JSON, as described by http://rfc7159.net/rfc7159, while BSON has does not.
+The first point of difference is that JSONB will output fully standards compliant JSON, as described by the RFC<sup>[JSON RFC](http://rfc7159.net/rfc7159)</sup>, while BSON has does not.
 This is, however a double edged sword.
 For example, JSONB does not support a native binary type unlike BSON, nor, more pertinently a date type.

 #### 2.3.4 Performance Comparison

-As demonstrated here: Postgres is faster, uses less memory on disk, and is all around more performant for JSON storage and reads then Mongo. https://www.enterprisedb.com/postgres-plus-edb-blog/marc-linster/postgres-outperforms-mongodb-and-ushers-new-developer-reality
+As demonstrated here: Postgres is faster, uses less memory on disk, and is all around more performant for JSON storage and reads then Mongo.<sup>[Mongo vs Postgres](https://www.enterprisedb.com/postgres-plus-edb-blog/marc-linster/postgres-outperforms-mongodb-and-ushers-new-developer-reality) performance comparison</sup>

 Winner: Postgres.
 By technical Victory.
 Postgres is faster, less memory intensive, and more standards compliant then MongoDB.
 However, if you require some of the intrinsic type checking of BSON, and this type checking must be done in a denormalized manner, rather then by table columns, or if your need to do complex access updates on a JSON attribute, Mongo ekes out a victory.
 Once Postgres 9.5 ships, the latter seized to be a concern.